Dewan-cpu/Above-Ground-Biomass-Estimation/README.md

 | -------------------------|:----------------------------------------------:|
 | Java Script for GEE      | AGB_Estimation_GEE.js                          |

-Original version of the code is aavailable at https://spatialthoughts.com/2024/02/07/agb-regression-gee/
+Original version of the code is available at https://spatialthoughts.com/2024/02/07/agb-regression-gee/

 Installation Instruction for Jupyter Environment:
 A .yml file is provided in order to create a Python environment using conda.
 This environment can be created by running: